swatidantu/robocomp-blog-web/gsoc/2020/posts/jose_miguel_sanchez/post01.md

 My goal with this project is to fix one critical flaw it has right now: lack of proper error reporting.
-In learning tools, it is crucial to have useful guidance through error resolution, since the target user usually lacks the intuition or experience that an experience developer has.
-The environment should not only point to the place where it found a problem, but also provide some tips which make the solution clear and explin why it is required.
-Then, the user has not only solver their problem but has also learned why the previous answer was incorrect and how to fix it in the future.
+In learning tools, it is crucial to have useful guidance through error resolution, since the target user usually lacks the intuition or expert that an experience developer has.
+The environment should not only point to the place where it found a problem, but also provide some tips which make the solution clear and explain why it is required.
+Then, the user has not only solved their problem but has also learned why the previous solution was incorrect and how to fix it in the future.

 I plan to implement a core error handling mechanism, not tied to any representation but to an internal tree-like mirror of the code, which allows